datalad/blog/content/posts/forgejo-aneksajo/index.md

 itself is very actively developed and the enthusiasm on social media for it (`#forgejo`) seems substantial.
-Of course, the git-annex add-on by Forgejo-aneksajo is an independently developed smaller project that can hopefully be migrated to Forgejo directly, or at least attract a good number of contributor to ensure its continued development.
+Of course, the git-annex add-on by Forgejo-aneksajo is an independently developed smaller project that can hopefully be integrated with Forgejo directly, or at least attract a good number of contributor to ensure its continued development.

 Is the git-annex integration offered by Forgejo-aneksajo perfect already.
 No.